197 comments

 The first one — high salaries in general – is still a factor and I don’t expect that to change.
 Some jobs just pay more than others, and there’s a lot you can do to increase your income and switch jobs, and I’m all for it.
 However, ever-increasing income is not my usual focus here on MMM, because I have seen first hand that most people can waste almost any amount of income and still have very little to show for it.

-In fact, the very existence of software engineers and doctors and other high earners who are my age who are still feeling financial stress is proof this: it’s mathematically impossible to earn so much for almost 30 years and not have an absolute shit-ton saved, unless you are also spending an absolute shit-ton of money the whole time.
+In fact, the very existence of software engineers and doctors and other high earners who are my age and still feeling financial stress is proof of this: it’s mathematically impossible to earn so much for almost 30 years and not have an absolute shit-ton saved, unless you are also spending an absolute shit-ton of money the whole time.

 So instead, we focus on how to streamline your spending and live joyfully and efficiently without compromise.
 We focus on reducing waste, while maintaining or even increasing all of the other benefits that come from spending money more purposefully.
 These skills are essential even for the highest earners, but they become even more valuable as you move down the income ladder.